 A pregnancy scan is a vital diagnostic component of a healthy pregnancy.
-We use ultrasounds to verify the health of your baby, ensuring proper prenatal care.
-We offer a pregnancy scan service, complementary to the NHS in our ultrasound clinic in London.
+We use ultrasounds from 5 weeks pregnant to verify the health of your baby, ensuring proper prenatal care.
+We offer a private baby scan service for all stages of pregnancy, complementary to the NHS in our ultrasound clinic in London.

 If you are looking for an early pregnancy or reassurance scan in the early weeks in your pregnancy or a private baby scan to find your baby's gender and get quick answers about your baby's health, you can rest assured that our sonographers have the skills and the knowledge to provide you with the instant answers you need.
 The pregnancy ultrasound is a diagnostic scan that can help to reassure you that your pregnancy is normally progressing and detect any abnormalities.
 You can now book your appointment online or over the phone.

 The private baby scans are performed by highly qualified sonographers who perform precise ultrasound scans to help predict and diagnose any situation that might arise.
 Our patients benefit from early diagnosis and treatment of prenatal complications as well as routine obstretic scanning.

 Most healthy women receive normally two ultrasound scans during pregnancy through the NHS.
 The first is in the first trimester to confirm the due date, and the second is at 18-22 weeks to confirm normal anatomy and possibly the gender of the baby.

 This is an ultrasound examination which is most often performed in the first trimester from 5 to 6 weeks gestational age.
 It determines if the pregnancy is growing properly within your uterus and it is not an ectopic.
 It also checks to make sure your ovaries are healthy.

-This ultrasound is most often performed between 11 and 14 weeks.
+This obstetric ultrasound is most often performed between 11 and 14 weeks.
 Your baby’s anatomy is evaluated for possible birth defects and estimates the age of your baby.
 It is important to note that all birth defects cannot be identified while you are pregnant.